The Essential Guide to Setting Up Your Pickup Camper

 Highlights

-Areas for Improvement
+Areas for improvement

 Our pickup camper has allowed us to live extraordinary adventures in complete autonomy.

-Catch all our travels on our YouTube channel !!
+Follow our travels on our YouTube channel!

-FAQ : Everything You Need to Know About Our Pickup Camper
+FAQ: Everything You Need to Know About Our Pickup Camper

-The budget depends heavily on the level of customization and the equipment chosen.
-Choosing an empty camper like ModulIdea cost us €16,000—but keep in mind prices may have changed in the past three years.
-As for the interior, it all depends on the materials you choose and the electrical setup you plan to install.
-The total budget can range from €15,000 to €30,000 depending on your choices.
+The budget depends greatly on the level of customisation and equipment chosen.
+Opting for an empty camper like ModulIdea cost us €16,000 — though the price may have changed over 3 years.
+As for the interior, everything depends on the materials you use and the electrical power you need.
+The budget will range from €15,000 to €30,000 depending on your choices.

 After three years of intensive use, one point stands out: